JavierEMendez/nasdaq-predictive-model/README.md

     C) During the COVID Recovery
    This allows the model to learn from different types of "moments" in the stock market (stability, reduction, and growth).

 From here on out, we were able to create the model, which suprisingly enough, often-times can be the easy part (compared to data-aggregation).
+This was all done on AWS Sagemaker, a service provided by Amazon that allows you to work on Jupyter Notebooks on their servers.
+This provides access to their massive amounts of processing power which is useful for working on a model with this much data, as well as allows us to more easily collaborate on the code.
+Here is an example of what some of the code looks like:

 ## Results